Skip to main content

 DEBUG = "*"

-Additionally, false can be provided as a value, which will remove the environment variable when the tool is executed.
+Additionally, false can be provided as a value, which will remove the environment variable.
 This is useful for removing inherited shell variables.

 .prototools